 Portable gas detectors are used widely today to ensure the safety of workers in a variety of applications, with a huge selection of different types of monitor available.
 However, gas detection methods have changed drastically since we first started trying to detect any toxins in the atmosphere.

 Humans first began exploring methods of detecting gas following the Industrial Revolution, which created a high demand for coal.
 Workers began mining coal from underground using manual labour, where methane was discovered to be a danger to the miners due to its colourless and odourless properties.

 The first method of detecting methane involved using volunteer workers, who would enter the mine with just a wet blanket over their head and a lit torch held out in front of them.
 Small pockets of methane would ignite but the worker would remain relatively unharmed under the blanket.
 Occasionally, however, the worker would come across a large pocket of gas which would result in a fatality.
 It was generally believed that it was better to lose one worker than a whole team, however ethical concerns were eventually raised; this led to the introduction of canaries in the mines.

 This device used a lit torch encased in a flame-arrestor shell that prevented any ignition taking place in the atmosphere.
 This glass case had three horizontal incisions, the middle of which was a safe level.
-If the flame dropped down to the bottom line, it meant the miners were in an oxygen deficient environment and if it reached the top, then the miners knew the atmosphere was oxygen-enriched; however, this was a very imprecise science.
+If the flame dropped down to the bottom line, it meant the miners were in an oxygen deficient environment.
+Although well suited for this task, this didn’t cater well for the detection of toxic gases.

 The first modern gas detector was introduced in 1926 after Dr Oliver Johnson invented a catalytic sensor that could detect a mixture of combustible elements in the atmosphere.
 This sensor would burn the gas inside it to provide a reading of gases in the atmosphere, but required the user to constantly press a button on the monitor to receive a new reading.
 This was a huge breakthrough for portable gas detectors and allowed miners a more reliable safety solution.